 In order to jump to a search result in the musical score, mark the result in the list and click Go to.

 In order to replace specific search results, first click Search.
 The results are listed in the „Result“ list.
-In order to replace a specific result, mark it an click Replace.
+In order to replace a specific result, mark it and click Replace.

 In order to replace all of the results click Replace all.
 Please note: This procedure can not be undone!
-It is therefore advisable to save the transcription before using the replace function, in order to be able to reverse the process by using „File > Restore (see above).
+It is therefore advisable to save the transcription before using the replace function, in order to be able to reverse the process by using „File > Restore” (see above).

 Edit > Go to...